Thoughts on Authenticity and Terroir

 If we consider terroir as the combination of soil and climate, the concept is relatively clear.
 However, terroir also encompasses local farming practices, history, culture, and the handed-down and continually refined craftsmanship.
 The winemaker influences terroir through a multitude of decisions (soil management, vine care, etc.) that must be made year after year based on weather and growth.

 However, when talking about the concept of terroir we have to talk about the soil in its entirety.
 The topsoil mentioned above merely covers the underlying geology (bedrock, loess, gravel, etc.) and varies in thickness.
 Sometimes it is only a few centimeters before one encounters bare rock, such as in our terraces in Steinhaus.
 The vines use the soil as an anchor and as a nutrient and water reservoir.
-The invisible root system of the vines, which often has more mass than the vine itself, depends on the properties of the soil at every stage of its life.
+The invisible root system of the vines, which often has more mass than the vine itself, depends on the properties of the soil.
 The soil also influences the microclimate, which is important for the growth of the vines and the ripening of the grapes.
 Depending on its composition, soils can absorb, reflect, store, and release solar energy to varying degrees.
 Stony, heavy & dark soils like in Schenkenbichl need more solar energy to warm up, but can also store it longer.
 Light, bright & dry soils like in Thal, on the other hand, warm up faster but also cool down quickly.

 Minerality!